hulufei/electron-as-browser/README.md

 }
 ```

+**NOTE: make sure to setup local bundler to compile es6 code for `electron-as-browser/useConnect`, most bundler will not compile code in node_modules by default.
+Or you can just copy the code, it's a simple function.**

 For non-react users, you have to setup ipc channels yourself, there are three steps:

 -   `ipcRenderer.send('control-ready')` on dom ready